D4.9 · Domain 4 · Prompt Engineering · 20% of CCA-F

 The seven load-bearing techniques are few-shot prompting (showing 2-5 input-output pairs so Claude can pattern-match the harder cases), iterative refinement (the Draft → Test → Observe → Refine → Anchor loop), anti-fabrication patterns (nullable fields, unclear enum values, citation-required answers), structured templates (role + objective + tone + tools + constraints + format + escalation), constraint elicitation (concrete do-don't lists with worked examples), output anchoring (force a tool_use schema, do not ask 'output JSON' in prose), and test-driven prompting (every change validated against a frozen eval suite, regression-free or roll back).

 The reason every Domain 4 question on the exam is a composition question, never a single-technique question, is that real production prompts are layered.
 A refund agent uses a structured system-prompt template, three few-shot examples covering the sarcasm-style edge case, an unclear enum option for the refund-reason field, a forced tool_choice for output anchoring, and a 50-case eval that gates every prompt PR.
 Strip any one layer and the leak rate climbs above 5%.
-Per ACP-T03 §4.4, natural-language 'output JSON' prompts leak structure ~15% of the time; tool-anchored prompts leak 0%.
+In production testing, natural-language 'output JSON' prompts leak structure ~15% of the time; tool-anchored prompts leak 0%.

 03 · Mechanics